crusher-dev/documentation/blog/2020-03-15-interthread.md

 QuestdbWorker.run       5000          4          10    ss   50  142.207 ± 15.157  ms/op
 ```

-Disruptor and QuestDB perform essentially the same.
+Disruptor and Crusher perform essentially the same.

 ## How to get it

-Our messaging system is on Maven central as a part of QuestDB.
+Our messaging system is on Maven central as a part of Crusher.
 Don't worry about
-package size though, QuestDB jar is around 3.6MB and has no dependencies.
+package size though, Crusher jar is around 3.6MB and has no dependencies.
 Jump
 to the [GitHub release page]({@githubUrl@}/releases) for version reference.